Finesse/froala-editor-paragraph-format-extended-plugin/README.md

-# Froala Paragraph Format Extended plugin
+# [Froala Editor](http://github.com/froala/wysiwyg-editor/) Paragraph Format Extended plugin

-This is a plugin for [Froala Editor](https://www.froala.com/wysiwyg-editor/) that is like a mixture of `paragraphFormat` and `paragraphStyle` plugins with some extended features.
-It allows to set paragraph tag name, class and ID from a list of formats.
+This is a plugin for [Froala Editor](https://www.froala.com/wysiwyg-editor/), a mixture of the `paragraphFormat` and `paragraphStyle` plugins with some extended features.
+It lets set a tag name, a class and an id to a paragraph from a list of formats.

 ## Getting started